Wednesday, August 27, 2025

 Inventory Slots

 Inventory management is unimportant unless survival mechanics are important to you, in which case having a limited capacity for carrying equipment forces players to prepare and to plan, and to set priorities.
-It keeps them from looting and hoarding even thing.
+It keeps them from looting and hoarding every thing.
 Using slots rather than tracking weight and volume of equipment is a great idea for getting the experience of management without the more laborious bookkeeping.
 Different games do it differently.
 In ICRPG, 10 items are worn or carried, or stored in pockets, 10 items are in your backpack.
 If PCs recruit an NPC follower to carry their junk, this makes it easier.

 Point Crawl

 Hex Crawling is perfectly fine, but Point Crawling simplifies the process.
 Traveling somewhere is simplified into a number of turns where each turn represents a day or a portion of a day.
 For example, Location A and Location B have two routes in between them.
 Route 1 is 4 turns and dangerous, but Route 2 is 7 turns but safer.
 If the the party gets lost, add additional turns.
 That's it.
 Players can make choices.
-They have thr option to use turns to explore, search for resources, rest, they can skip a rest and force themselves to march, etc. Random encounters can threaten them.
+They have the option to use turns to explore, search for resources, rest, they can skip a rest and force themselves to march, etc. Random encounters can threaten them.

 Flow Charts, Not Maps

 Maps in TTRPGs often represent a location and provide its scale using precise or literal measurement.
 This conditions you to think you need to track and present locations with literal, precise space.
-GMs simply do not need to literal space.
+GMs simply do not need to know literal space.
 Abstract space is easier.
 Instead, use flow charts where blocks represent rooms in a dungeon and the lines connecting them represent the hallways or corridors.
 Annotate your flow charts with the notes you need such as "entrace, 3 goblins, 1 guard dog".
 Entire towns can be represented as a grid where the different cells represent different districts or other subdivisions, and you would list the major locations such as shops or NPC homes, in each grid along with names of each.

 Adventures, Not Campaigns